A Casimir operator for a Calogero $W$ algebra: A algebra

 With this input, the above table becomes the nonlinear commutation relations of a $W_3$ algebra.

 Once we have restricted ourselves to the set $\{(10),(01);(20),(11),(02);(30),(21),(12),(03)\}$, it is straightforward to construct unique nonlinear combinations which commute with $\{(10),(01)\}$:

 The decoupled operators $\{(k\ell)'\}$ with $k{+}\ell=2$ or~$3$ span the smaller algebra $W'_3$.
 Its commutators involving level-2 operators remain unchanged, but the nontrivial level-3 commutators get modified.
-This is a nontrivial computation, because inserting \eqref{Bprime} into \eqref{level4} yields Weyl-ordered products as factors inside another Weyl-ordered product, which then has to be re-expressed in terms of Weyl-ordered products of the original operators and their iterated commutators,
+This is a nontrivial computation, because resolving $(k\ell)$ in terms of $(k\ell)'$ via \eqref{Bprime} and inserting this into \eqref{level4} yields Weyl-ordered products as factors inside another Weyl-ordered product, which then has to be re-expressed in terms of Weyl-ordered products of the original operators and their iterated commutators.
+In particular, one has to employ